Searching Jails for Friends, Family, and Acquaintances

 What are Public Records?

-These are many pieces of information held by the government and arise from non-classified federal and state documents.
+These are many pieces of information held by the government and come from non-classified federal and state documents.
 The reasons these records are made available are to protect the public by becoming transparent.
 For example, mugshots and police reports are made public so citizens can be informed about crimes and criminals in their area or even on the other side of the country.
 These individuals can be dangerous.
 These same individuals can also attempt to deceive low information individuals or cover up parts of their past.
 As a US citizen you can obtain these records in a variety of ways.
 There are many free options on the internet.

 Because of the Freedom of Information Act citizens can obtain certain public records by submitting a formal request.
 This federal freedom of information law allows for the full or partial disclosure of previously unreleased information and documents controlled by the United States government.
 Much of the desire for government transparency stemmed from the Department of Defense and Congressional committees evaluation of the nation’s classification system in the late 1950s.
 Sometimes you will be charged a fee to obtain these records depending on your states specific freedom of information circumstances.